 But the weekend programming marketplace has got tougher over the last fifteen years and made it difficult for many programs to succeed.
 Among the reasons:

 – The major networks abandoning animated programming on Saturday mornings over the years, instead adding newscasts and FCC-mandated E/I fare as kids migrated to cable.

 – The market for scripted programming dried up as action hours became a tougher sell internationally, counting as a significant part of a program’s budget.
 The last original syndicated action hour to air was Legend Of The Seeker, canceled in 2010 after two years.
 The action hour followed the same path as the first-run syndicated sitcom (Ozzie’s Girls, Mama’s Family, Out Of This World, etc.).
 A staple of weekend programming in the 1970s and 1980s, the genre died out by 1998.

 – The major networks abandoning original programming on Saturday night, where Man Of The People was.
 Outside of Lifetime and Hallmark, no network airs original fare on the night, with the exception of sports and CBS’ 48 Hours Mystery.
 Saturday is the lowest HUT (homes using television) night of the week.

 – The rise of off-network hours airing on the weekend, starting in the mid-1990s when X-Files and ER went into syndication.
 Today, mostly procedurals dramas air in the daypart, such as Castle and Major Crimes.

 – An increase in paid programming and infomercials on local stations, even in prime access (6-7 p.m. in Chicago.)
 How much?
-Evangelist Joel Osteen’s show airs on two different local stations on Sunday.
+Evangelist Joel Osteen’s show airs on three different local stations on Sunday.

 – Increase in sporting events on the four major broadcast networks.
 The stuff you saw in the early days of ESPN are now common on weekend afternoons.
 Freestyle bike riding, anyone?